pvaladez/petervaladez.com/content/posts/my-journey-into-the-gatsbyverse.md

 ### What's Next?

-In the next post I will show you how I modified the Gatsby Twitter plugin.
+In the next post I will show you how I modified the Gatsby Twitter plugin, and maybe you can tell me if you like the simple image or the modified tweet embed better.

 <!-- <img src="http://localhost:8000/gatsby_logo.svg"  style="margin-left: calc(-50vw + 400px);margin-right: calc(-50vw + 400px); max-width: none"/> -->